pokemoncentral/wiki-util/pokemoves-autogen/README.md

   probably add it at the bottom because of foreign key constraints, but of course it depends on your file.

+Note that if you add new Pokémon, you must update the list of all Pokémon (filename in `config.sh -> $POKELIST`).

 ## Create a csv from a datamine of Kurt's
 Python scripts in the `convert-datamines` directory convert datamines to csv.
 - `datamine2csv.py` takes a full datamine and creates a csv.
 In the datamine,